guillempg/spring-boot-oracleXE/README.md

-# Spring boot JPA + Oracle XE running in a container
+# Sample application demo

-This is a sample project using JPA against an Oracle DB (the Express Edition XE which can be used for testing).
+This is a sample project to register students/assign teachers into courses whose main purpose is to demonstrate how to do object relational mapping with JPA against an Oracle DB (the Express Edition XE which can be used for testing), for a Spring boot application.
+The main functionality (student registration to courses, assigning courses to teachers, score students...) is exposed both via REST endpoints and message queues, both configured with Spring integration.
+REST endpoints are secured via Spring security using JWT.
+JWT tokens are issued by a Keycloak docker container.

+Oracle XE database is used to store both the entities (Courses, Teachers, Students and their relationships) as well as Keycloak realm, roles and users.
+The message queue functionality is provided via a RabbitMQ docker container.

+We also configured a Sonarqube docker container to analyze the code and integrated it with a Jenkins CI container.

 First, we need to have an Oracle DB installed and available, if you don't have one follow the instructions on next step, otherwise skip it.
 Testing in the same database that runs in production helps find problems that would otherwise only be found when deploying in production, for instance in this application, class `Phone` does have a field `phoneNumber` which cannot be named `number`, as it is an [Oracle reserved keyword](https://docs.oracle.com/cd/A97630_01/appdev.920/a42525/apb.htm).

-This application encodes a REST service (defined in `StudentController.java`) with several endpoints that can be accessed through GET, DELETE and POST Http methods.
 There are several Cucumber test scenarios for the REST service in `student_registration_and_deletion.feature`.

 Some of these endpoints can also be accessed via messaging, and are tested in `student_registration_and_deletion.feature`